samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 The step counter requires use of the z-acceleration and the y-gyroscope because those are the two values which change the most when one takes a step.
 See Figure 1 for a visual of how I used the accelerometer data to count steps.
 I used a similar approach for gyroscope data.

 The biggest challenge for my modifications was the step counter.
 Using a large delay would cause the buzzer to not go off even when the accelerometer and gyroscope values meet the set values.
 However, using a small delay would give false positives unless the set values for acceleration and gyroscope were extremely accurate.
-I settled for the more reliable option which was using the small delay which meant I had to gather a lot of data to find the right z-acceleration and y-gyroscope values to detect a squat.
+I settled for the more reliable option which was using the small delay which meant I had to gather a lot of data to find the right z-acceleration and y-gyroscope values to detect a step.

 If I had more time, I would use computer aided design to 3D print a case for my Arduino Uno and accelerometer.
 Since the Arduino and its wires are exposed, they are vulnerable to long term issues so having a case would prevent that.
 It would also be useful to have a case for the accelerometer in along with a strap so the accelerometer is more stable.
 It would also be easier to put on the device with a strap instead of a whole knee sleeve.